RobertoMalatesta/HeadSocket/README.md

 <a id="example1"></a>
 ### Quickstart example 1 *(asynchronous)*
-In this example server accepts and creates client connections asynchronously and every client gets asynchronous callback `asyncReceivedData` when complete data block is received (continuation WebSocket frames are resolved automaticaly):
+In this example server accepts and creates client connections asynchronously and every client gets asynchronous callback `async_received_data` when complete data block is received (continuation WebSocket frames are resolved automaticaly):
 ```cpp
 #include <iostream>